finbourne/lusid-sdk-python/sdk/docs/NavType.md

 chart_of_accounts_id: ResourceId = # Replace with your value
 posting_module_codes: Optional[List[StrictStr]] = # Replace with your value
 cleardown_module_codes: Optional[List[StrictStr]] = # Replace with your value
+settlement_configuration: Optional[NavSettlementConfiguration] = # Replace with your value
 valuation_recipe_id: ResourceId = # Replace with your value
 holding_recipe_id: ResourceId = # Replace with your value
 accounting_method: StrictStr = "example_accounting_method"